Message Authentication Code over a Wiretap Channel: MAC for a wiretap channel: the model

-Here $(\hat{M}_t, \hat{Y}^n_t)$ is computed based on $R$ and the information collected previously: $\{(M_j, Z^n_j)\}$, $\{b'_j\}$ and $\{\hat{b}'_j\}.$ \end{itemize} In the model, Oscar can arbitrarily interleave Type I attacks and Type II attacks.
+Here $(\hat{S}_t, \hat{Y}^n_t)$ is computed based on $R$ and the information collected previously: $\{(S_j, Z^n_j, b_j)\}$ and $\{\hat{b}_j\}_{j=1}^{t-1}.$ \end{itemize} In the model, Oscar can arbitrarily interleave Type I attacks and Type II attacks.
 We use {\em succ} to denote the success in a Type I or Type II attack. \\

-After introducing the adversary model, we now define the authentication property formally.
+{\bf Authentication Property. } \quad After introducing the adversary model, we now define the authentication property formally.
 It consists of completeness and authentication.
 Completeness essentially states that when Oscar does not present, Bob should accept $M$ with high probability.
-Authentication states that under Oscar's attack authentication fails only with a negligible probability. \begin{definition} Protocol $\Pi$ for wiretap channel $W_1: {\mathbb X}\rightarrow {\mathbb Y}, W_2: {\mathbb X}\rightarrow {\mathbb Z}$ is {\em authentically secure} if the following holds. \begin{itemize} \item[1.] {\bf Completeness. } \quad If Oscar does not present, then Bob rejects $M$ with exponentially (in $n$) small probability. \item[2.] {\bf Authentication. } If the number of Type II attacks is polynomially bounded (in $n$), $\Pr({succ})$ is negligible. \end{itemize} \end{definition}
+Authentication states that Oscar can succeed in the above two types of attacks only with a negligible probability. \begin{definition} A message authentication code $(F, G)$ over channel $W_1: {\mathcal X}\rightarrow {\mathcal Y}, W_2: {\mathcal X}\rightarrow {\mathcal Z}$ is {\em secure} if the following holds (where $n$ is the number of channel $W_1$ uses). \begin{itemize} \item[1.] {\bf Completeness. } \quad If Oscar does not present, then Bob rejects with exponentially (in $n$) small probability. \item[2.] {\bf Authentication. } If the number of Type II attacks is polynomially bounded (in $n$), $\Pr({succ})$ is negligible. \end{itemize} \end{definition}

-{\em Remark. } Restriction on the number of Type II attacks is unavoidable as Oscar can always choose a message $M$ and send every possible $y^n$ to Bob.
-As $\mathbb{Y}^n$ is a finite set, he can always succeed for some $y^n.$ We choose the number of Type II attacks to be polynomially bounded as each attack will involve Bob (as a receiver) and it is impractical to require him to be in a complexity class beyond a polynomial.
-Implicitly, the number of Type I attacks is polynomially bounded as it equals the number of messages authenticated by Alice.
+{\em Remark. } Restriction on the number of Type II attacks is unavoidable as Oscar can always choose a message $M$ and impersonate with every possible $(s, y^n)\in \mathcal{S}\times \mathcal{Y}^n$ to Bob.
+As $\mathcal{S}$ and $\mathcal{Y}^n$ are finite sets, he can always succeed for some pair $(s,y^n).$ The number of Type II attacks is chosen as be polynomially bounded as each attack will involve Bob (as a verifier) and it is impractical to require him to be in a complexity class beyond a polynomial.
+For the same reason, the number of Type I attacks is also polynomially bounded (implicitly), although we do not require this.